microsoft/xbox-multiplayer-analysis-tool/README.md

 ![](./ReadmeImages/20.png)
 _Screenshot of one of the rule warnings’ request selected in the connections list._

-In the example presented above, there exist many Live APIs that can take several users as parameters for the API call.
+In the example presented above, there exist many Xbox services APIs that can take several users as parameters for the API call.
 The warning notes that only one user was provided to the API as can be seen when

 inspecting the actual request body JSON seen in the above screenshot.

-Reducing the quantity of calls to Xbox Live REST APIs is always preferable to prevent throttled call execution, reduce overall bandwidth consumption, and ease load and latency for calls.
+Reducing the quantity of calls to Xbox services REST APIs is always preferable to prevent throttled call execution, reduce overall bandwidth consumption, and ease load and latency for calls.